top of page

 Some terminology that is used in the article:

 • Cluster - A cluster can be either a Kubernetes, OpenShift, Tanzu, or Rancher cluster where the application is deployed through GitOps.
+To explore our Kubernetes solutions, check out our Kubernetes Consultancy and Openshift-as-a-Service.

 • Tenant - A tenant refers to a team or product that shares one or more clusters.
 Each tenant is isolated from the others in a multi-tenant cluster.